rajhraval/My100DaysOfSwiftUI/Project 8 - Moonshot/Project8.md

 - How scroll view works with Scrolling Data
 - Pushing new views onto the stack using Navigation Link
 - Working with hierarchical Codable data

+### Project 8 - Moonshot - Day 40 of 100DaysOfSwiftUI

+> Before software can be reusable it first has to be usable - Ralph Johnson

+Today I learnt about:

+- Loading a specific kind of Codable data
+- Using Generics to load any kind of Codable data
+- Creating the MissionView Layout